 Contact us today using our online form to get started.

-What Costs Can I Recover for a Dog Bite in Georgia?
+What Is the Average Settlement for a Dog Bite in Georgia?

 to find a John Foy office near you

 Damages You Can Recover from a Dog Bite Claim in Georgia

 Dog bites are so pervasive in Georgia that the Department of Public Health considers them a health concern, especially for children and the elderly.
 The risk of rabies from a dog attack can be significant.
 Severe dog bites often involve tremendous bills for reconstructive surgeries or other long-term treatment.

 Even “minor” bites can be painful and become infected if not cared for right away and thoroughly.
 As with any personal injury case in Georgia, the person responsible for the accident is liable for all damages.
 This is usually the owner of the dog, but it can include others such as a dog walker or a person who provoked the dog to attack.